Convergence of critical points for a phase-field approximation of 1D cohesive fracture energies: Introduction

 \end{remark}

 We next introduce a cohesive energy density $g:[0,+\infty)\to[0,+\infty)$, depending on $f$, by solving the following auxiliary optimal profile problem:

 where

+(where $f^2(\beta)\defeq(f(\beta))^2$ and we adopt the convention $f(\beta)|\alpha'|=0$ if $\beta=1$ and $\alpha'=0$).
 The properties of the function $g$ are discussed in Section~\ref{sect:g}.
 Here we just note that $g$ satisfies the conditions we required in Subsection~\ref{subsec:critpoints} for a cohesive surface energy density, see in particular Proposition~\ref{prop:g1}.
 A more operational formula for $g$ is provided in Proposition~\ref{prop:g2b}.
 This may be used to obtain the explicit expression of $g$ in the spirit of Remark~\ref{rmk:sm-explicit}, which treats the prototype case $f(t)=t/(1-t)$, $t\in[0,1)$.
 The threshold of complete fracture $\sfrac$ (which is possibly infinite) is explicitly determined in terms of $f$, see \eqref{def:sfrac} and Proposition~\ref{prop:sfrac}.

 With the previous definitions, we are now ready to introduce the approximating functionals and to state the main $\Gamma$-convergence result from \cite{ConFocIur16}.
 We let $\Feps: L^1(0,L)\times L^1(0,L)\to[0,+\infty]$ be defined by